 The summary consolidated financial data for the three months ended April 28, 2012, and May 4, 2013, and as of May 4, 2013, were derived from Restoration Hardware Holdings, Inc.'s unaudited condensed consolidated interim financial statements included elsewhere in this prospectus.
 The unaudited condensed consolidated interim financial statements were prepared on a basis consistent with that used in preparing our audited consolidated financial statements and include all adjustments, consisting of normal and recurring items, that we consider necessary for a fair presentation of our financial position and results of operations for the unaudited periods.
-The unaudited financial information for the twelve months ended April 28, 2012, has been derived by adding our financial information for the year ended January 28, 2012, to the financial information for the three months ended April 28, 2012, and subtracting the financial information for the type are needed May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve there months ended May 4, 2013, and subtracting the financial information for the twelve there months ended May 4, 2013, and subtracting the financial information for the twelve that presentation of unaudited financial information for the twelve-month period site susful to investors because it presents information about how our business has performed in the twelve-month period inmedi
+The unaudited financial information for the twelve months ended April 28, 2012, has been derived by adding our financial information for the year ended January 28, 2012, to the financial information for the three months ended April 28, 2012, and subtracting the financial information for the type are needed May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve months ended May 4, 2013, and subtracting the financial information for the twelve there months ended May 4, 2013, and subtracting the financial information for the twelve month sended May 4, 2013, and subtracting the financial information for the twelve that presentation of unaudited financial information for the twelve-month period ended May 4, 2013 consisted of 53 weeks.
+We believe that presentation of unaudited financial information for these twelve-month perio